serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

     }
 }
 ```
 This query will return all the spreadsheets linked with that account, even those that are shared with other users or those that are in the Trash.
-Filters can be added, for instace, to fetch only files owned by the user and not other user's shared files.
+Filters can be added, for instance, to fetch only files owned by the user and not other user's shared files.
 ```swift
 let ownedByUser = "'\(email)' in owners" query.q = "\(spreadsheetOnly) and \(ownedByUser)"
 ```
 ### Fetch the content of each spreadsheet

-The previous query only fetched info about the files, to get the whole file, other request must be made with the Google Drive service fetcher.
+The previous query only fetched info about the files, to get the whole file, other requests must be made with the Google Drive service fetcher.

 The ID of each spreadsheet must be included in the URL, in following example, replace the %@ with it.
 ```swift